oscarroyo4/Split-Screen-Personal-Research/docs/README.md

 *Gif of Transport Tycoon with some windows.*

 # Our Split Screen and implementation
-We will make a normal split screen capable of splitting 1, 2, 3 or 4 cameras.
+We will make a normal split screen capable of splitting 1, 2, 3 or 4 cameras (camera quantity is limited to 4 because of the screen size).
 It will not be Voronoi because they don't use rects and it's very complex.

 ## Important changes (code)
-1. Now we have a new class Camera in the render script that has two Rects.
+1. Now we have a new class Camera in the j1Render.h that has two Rects.
 The rect is the actual coordinates of the camera in the world, and the screen_section is the size and position of each camera in the screen.

 ```
 class Camera